Kentik for Azure

 Successful completion of the tasks listed in the workflow above will have the following effect in the Kentik portal:

-- A new Cloud will be shown as an added row in the Kentik portal’s Clouds list (Admin » Clouds; see Clouds List).
-The Cloud will represent the collection of Azure resources whose logs are pulled by Kentik from one Azure storage account.
+- A new cloud export will be shown as an added row in the Kentik portal’s Cloud Exports list (Settings » Public Clouds; see Cloud Exports List).
+The cloud export will represent the collection of Azure resources whose logs are pulled by Kentik from one Azure storage account.

-- The Device Groups List on the Cloud Details page for the new device will list one device group, the name of which will match the name you give to the storage account.
+- The Cloud Devices List on the Details page for the new cloud device will list one device, the name of which will match the name you give to the storage account.

 Gather Azure Information

-Adding an Azure Cloud in Kentik involves an exchange of information between Kentik and the Azure portal.
-To complete the setup process, you’ll need to gather information from your account in the Azure portal (https://portal.azure.com) as covered in the following topics:
+Adding an Azure cloud export in Kentik involves an exchange of information between Kentik and the Azure portal.
+To complete the setup process, you'll need to gather information from your account in the Azure portal (https://portal.azure.com) as covered in the following topics:

 Check Azure Role